 - Authorization Pending.

-The cost of ESTA application on Usa-esta-org.com is comprised of two parts:
+The cost of application on this website is comprised of two parts:

-US government fee.
-All applications requesting an electronic travel authorization are charged 4 USD for the processing of the application and 10 USD if your application is approved.
+- US government fee.
+All applications requesting an electronic travel authorization are charged 4 USD for the processing and 10 USD if your application is approved.

-Service fee.
-If you choose our service, the additional 45 USD will be charged to your credit card.
+- Service fee.
+If you choose our service, 45 USD will be charged to your credit/debit card.
 Our customers can pay for our service in their home currency (total cost will be equivalent to 59 USD in the time of payment).

 If your ESTA has expired, you must reapply by submitting a new application.
 Existing authorizations cannot be extended.

 You can change only email address and the address where you will stay in the United States.
-In other cases, you need to apply for a new travel authorization.
-If you have already submitted a travel authorization with us and want to update incorrect information, we can help you.
+In other cases, you need to apply for a new Travel Authorization.
+If you have already submitted an application with us and want to update incorrect information, we can help you.

-Unless revoked, travel authorization is generally valid for two years from the date of authorization, or until your passport expires, whichever comes first.
-The date of expiration you can see in your travel authorization, it is shown next to the application number.
+Unless revoked, Travel Authorization is generally valid for two years from the date of authorization, or until your passport expires, whichever comes first.
+The date of expiration you can see in your ESTA, it is shown next to the application number.

-You can enter the USA for 90 days or less for business, pleasure or transit.
+You can enter the United States for 90 days or less for business, pleasure or transit.

 You have unlimited entries into the USA before authorization is still valid.